-- 1. the financial report of Brickworks Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 31 July 2011 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - 2. the financial report also complies with International Financial Reporting Standards disclosed in Note 1.
+- a. the financial report of Brickworks Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 31 July 2011 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.